Fuzzing

 Why is fuzzing important for DeFi security?

 DeFi protocols handle real money and operate in adversarial environments.
 Fuzzing can discover edge cases in arithmetic, accounting, and state management that lead to fund loss.
-Recon's fuzzing has saved over $20M by catching critical bugs before deployment.
+Recon's fuzzing services have saved over $20M by catching critical bugs before deployment.